fahimshams/CSET155-Database_Design/README.md

 ## Questions?

-If you have any questions on this repository or any of the info within, feel free to contact [Zach Fedor](mailto:fedor@stevenscollege.edu).
+If you have any questions on this repository or any of the info within, feel free to contact [Fahim Shams](mailto:shams@stevenscollege.edu).